PHPBootstrapTableEdit/PHPBootstrapTableEdit/readme.md

 // store files here:
 $o->edit[field]['file_path'] = '/by/listing/a/path/file/is/saved/to/the/filesystem';

-// no path means save binaries in the database field; field must be a blob
+// no path means save binaries in the database field; field must be a blob, no filename is saved
 $o->edit[field]['file_path'] = null;
 ```